felipecosta09/aws-modernization-with-cloud-one-fss/content/03_Automation/04_cloud_watch.md

 You did it :tada:!

-Now that your know how to verify File Storage Security logs and events in CloudWatch you can create your own automations based on CloudWatch data :rocket:
+Now that your know how to verify Cloud One - File Storage Security logs and events in AWS CloudWatch you can create your own automations based on CloudWatch data :rocket: